-Coordinate the Relief Society’s efforts to strengthen young adult sisters in the ward, both single and married (see 126.96.36.199).
+Coordinate the Relief Society’s efforts to strengthen young adult sisters in the ward, both single and married.
+One counselor may be assigned to serve with young single adults (see 126.96.36.199).

 Meet with each member of Relief Society individually at least once a year.
 Discuss the well-being of the sister and her family.